tonethar/IGME-430-Fall-2024/projects/p1-accept-header-xml.md

 ## V. Creating XML in code

-- Here it is - and there's lot's to talk about here!
+- Here it is - and there is a lot to talk about here!

 ![screenshot](_images/p1-2.png)